PCE1968/Election_Analysis/README.md

 ![Prompt the user for folder location and file name](Resources/User_input_solution.png)

 This code prompts the user to provide the path to the folder and the file name that holds the election results.
+Similar code could also be added for file storage.

 A potential solution for the .csv file column order could look like this: